 The layout is very simple – twelve blocks with no sashing.
 Just the blocks and a 5″ border.

 The quilting is also simple.
-I did straight line quilting with vertical and horizontal lines that went along the edges of the centre squares.
+I did outline quilting with a walking foot.
+Vertical and horizontal lines go along the edges of the centre squares.

 Then I quilted zig zag lines that went back and forth between the blocks outlining the points of the stars.
 These lines left diamond echoes in the squares where the block corners meet.